arobson/rabbot/README.md

 **Note:** The queue `limit` is not the same as the `queueLimit` option - the latter of which sets the maximum number of messages allowed in the queue.

+## A Note About Etiquette
+Like everything on LeanKit-Labs, rabbot was created to address a need we had at work.
+Any time I spend on it during work hours is to ensure that it does what LeanKit needs it to.
+The considerable amount of time I've spent on wascally and now rabbot outside of work hours is because I (and LeanKit) love open source software and want to contribute.
+We hope that you find this library useful and that it makes your job or project easier.

+That said, I am often troubled by how often users of open source libraries become demanding rather than active participants.
+Please keep a cordial/professional tone when reporting issues or requesting help.
+Feature requests or issue reports that strike me as entitled or disrespectful will be ignored and closed.
+You're benefiting from a considerable amount of knowledge and effort for $0; please keep this in mind, even when you're frustrated about a defect, design flaw or missing feature.

 ## Additional Learning Resources

 ### Watch Me Code
-Thanks to Derick Bailey's input, the API and documentation for wascally have improved a lot.
+Thanks to Derick Bailey's input, the API and documentation for rabbot have improved a lot.
 You can learn from Derick's hands-on experience in his [Watch Me Code](https://sub.watchmecode.net/categories/rabbitmq/) series.

 ### RabbitMQ In Action
 Alvaro Vidella and Jason Williams literally wrote the book on [RabbitMQ](http://www.manning.com/videla/).